v2msoft/jquery.simple.validator/README.md

 `data-required-msg`: Error message

-**Specific error message control** `data-message-control` Id of the html control where to show the message.
+**Specific error message control**

+`data-message-control` Id of the html control where to show the message.
 Can be applied in all fields.

+**Skip validation on a field**

+`data-disable-validation` The control with that tag, will not be validated

 **Only numbers accepted**